I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 Every year, right after Thanksgiving, I look forward to a visit with the ghosts of Christmas past.
 They come out each time I open a box filled with antique and collectible decorations.
-There's a nativity set from my parents with chalk-ware figures, purchased a few at a time for 10 cents each at Woolworths Five and Dime store downtown Tucson, Arizona, an old glass cookie jar with painted poinsettias, two tiny Christmas ornaments from my grandfather, a Space-Age-esque, electric plastic star, an ornament with a bedraggled felt cat purchased for our first married Christmas over 45 years ago, and a variety of other Christmas treasures I've been given or have had the pleasure of finding one at a time.
+There's a nativity set from my parents with chalk-ware figures, purchased a few at a time for 10 cents each at Woolworths Five and Dime store in downtown Tucson, Arizona, an old glass cookie jar with painted poinsettias, two tiny Christmas ornaments from my grandfather, a Space Age-esque, electric plastic star, an ornament with a bedraggled felt cat purchased for our first married Christmas over 45 years ago, and a variety of other Christmas treasures I've been given or have had the pleasure of finding one at a time.
 I am an avid Christmas collector.

-The field of Christmas collecting is endless since every year, companies like Hallmark issue new items along with many other companies that specialize in figures like snow babies or Dickens-style villages or other figures associated with Christmas.
-But here's the deal, having a collection is only a good thing if it can be displayed or used in some way.
-Having boxes of stuff piled high in a storage or garage on a temporary basis is fine, but being able to use and enjoy a collection should be what collecting is about.
+The field of Christmas collecting is endless since companies like Hallmark issue new items every year, along with many other companies that specialize in figures like snow babies or Dickens-style villages or other figures associated with Christmas.
+But here's the deal: Having a collection is only a good thing if it can be displayed or used in some way.
+Having boxes of stuff piled high in storage or a garage on a temporary basis is fine, but being able to use and enjoy a collection should be what collecting is about.

 Collecting Christmas Paper Items

 A fairly inexpensive way to begin collecting Christmas items is by purchasing Christmas postcards or old Christmas cards.
 These range in price from $2 and up.
 I display mine in antique toast racks.
 A plus of paper items is that they can be photocopied for creating package tags, paper ornaments, place cards and a variety of other Christmas uses.